 The only piece of pre-loaded software you’ll find on the Razer Blade – which, without subsidies beyond an Intel sticker on the base, could explain its pricing a bit – is Razer Synapse.
 This is the company’s app for controlling the laptop’s various RGB lighting settings, but it has a new purpose this time around: even more performance.

-With this rendition of the software, you can now activate a gaming mode that boosts the graphics chip’s processor and video memory frequency by 100MHz and 300MHz, respectively.
-That will undoubtedly give you an extra few fps from your games, but would likely only increase the heat put out by the device, so that should be considered before you overclock on the go.
+With the version of the software found on the Razer Blade, you can now activate a gaming mode that boosts the graphics chip’s processor and video memory frequency by 100MHz and 300MHz, respectively.
+This will surely give you a healthy fps boost in games, but will only increase the heat put out by the device, so that should be considered before you overclock on the go.

 Razer has crafted its most attractive and alluring laptop yet with the latest Blade, but unfortunately still suffers from some basic, common flaws seen in both other gaming laptops as well as Razer’s own previous efforts.
 This gaming laptop will get you farther than most in terms of fps and smoothness, with its overclocking mode and 144Hz display.

 However, lackluster battery life and some seriously hot temperatures, not to mention the omission of Windows Hello support and a mildly goofy keyboard layout give us pause.
 That’s especially considering the expectedly lofty price tag.

 What you have here, then, is an incredibly stylish and good-feeling laptop – one that this editor would even consider paying a premium for – that is held back by some flaws that are tough to ignore.
 Razer is clearly at the top of its game with the latest Blade, but the rest of the gaming laptop world is clearly catching up.